Last updated on: 10/05/2017

 - Get rid of electronics.
-You have to take everything that can disturbs your sleep outside your bedroom – television, computers, laptops, phones, even old-fashioned alarm clocks aren’t recommended (because of the constant ticking).
-The magnetic field from electronics takes away from your much needed rest.
+You have to take everything that can disturb your sleep outside your bedroom – television, computers, laptops, phones, even old-fashioned alarm clocks aren’t recommended (because of the constant ticking).
+The magnetic field from electronics takes away from your much-needed rest.
 It’s even recommendable to switch off your wi-fi router.

 - Remove mirrors.
 Mirrors reflect negative energy, especially if they’re facing your bed.
 If you share your bed with a romantic partner, they can even predict infidelity.

 - Don’t place your bed directly under the light.
 If you get in bed and your eyes point right at the light on the ceiling, it would disturb your sleep.